 The IBC is constituted in accordance with the National Institutes of Health Guidelines for Research involving Recombinant or Synthetic Nucleic Acid Molecules.
 Members are appointed by the Georgia Tech Executive Vice President for Research.
 The IBC generally meets monthly and as needed to review registrations proposing use of rDNA.

-The Office of Research Integrity Assurance provides administrative support to the committee and is responsible for maintaining Georgia Tech’s registration with the National Institutes of Health’s Office of Biotechnology Activities (OBA).
+The Office of Research Integrity Assurance (ORIA) provides administrative support to the committee and is responsible for maintaining Georgia Tech’s registration with the National Institutes of Health’s Office of Science Policy.

 The following prerequisites are required for IBC Protocol Approval

-- All individuals listed on the application (including the PI) must be up-to-date with all required trainings.
+- All individuals listed on the application (including the PI) must be up-to-date with all required training.

 - All individuals listed on the application (including the PI) must be enrolled in the Biosafety Occupational Health Program.

-- A successful biosafety lab inspection completed within the past year.
+- A successful biosafety lab inspection must have occurred within the past year.

-- PI must submit a current Biological Hygiene Plan along with their registration.
+- PI must submit a current Biological Hygiene Plan along with the registration.